 I was excited to snag some lavender – rosemary body butter for myself.
 It smelled amazing!

 I love using soaps and lotions with real essential oils rather than synthetic scents.
 Lavender is so good for us!
 It has natural antibacterial and anti-fungal properties.
 It is also an astringent, which causes our skin to tighten, and analgesic, which means it relieves pain.

 And it’s always nice to know that the items you’re putting on your skin are actually good for you!

 Dennis and I also tried some of their Lavender Honey Ice Cream and it was divine.
 Possibly my favorite ice cream ever… and I love ice cream so that’s saying a lot.

 I highly recommend giving it a try!

 2 – Mission Point Lighthouse

-It’s a state park so there is a fee for entering the grounds of the Mission Point Lighthouse; but, if you are a Michigan resident and you have a Recreation Pass on your license plate, then you can enter without any additional charge.
-When the lighthouse tours are back up and running, there is a separate fee for that as well.
+It’s a state park so there is a fee for entering the grounds of the Mission Point Lighthouse; but, if you are a Michigan resident and you have a Recreation Pass on your license plate, then you can enter without an additional charge.

 3 – Wine Trail